szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make single-classed thieves and bards able to throw sand in the enemy's eyes (2280) (IWDEE BGEE BG2EE EET)

 Just to add a new dimension to the fight dirty stuff on rogues.
 Also, just because I want to promote specialization, this is only available for single-classed thieves and bards.
 Once per turn, you can throw sand onto the enemies eyes, causing very minor non-lethal damage and impair them for up to a round if they fail a save vs. Breath.
 Many powerful creatures are immune to this effect, but it offers a new thing to try out once per turn.
+It's explicitly only allowed to single-class because they deserve the love.

 ### Make single-classed thieves, bards, and monks able to briefly avoid damaging AoE and projectiles once per day (2290) (IWDEE BGEE BG2EE EET)

-This gives these classes (multiclass thieves don't count, you want the benefit of a second class, you got enough) an ability they can use once per day to avoid projectiles and most AoE spells and dragon breaths.
+This gives these classes (multiclass thieves don't count, you want the benefit of a second class, you got enough) an ability they can use to avoid projectiles and most AoE spells and dragon breaths.
 This lasts for 23 ticks (around one second and a half), which means it should be used *as you're about to be hit by it*.
 The full list of abilities and spells are: all fireball spells and abilities, all basic projectiles (arrows, bolts, throwing weapons, etc), all dragon breaths, and the spells Dragon Breath, Comet, Produce Fire, Smashing Wave, Thorn Spray, Skull Trap, Glyph of Warding, Holy Smite, Unholy Blight, Burning Hands, Cone of Cold.

 Thieves and bards get this ability at level 7 and monks get this ability at level 4.
+For balance, this is usable only once per rest and as mentioned, its duration will only be enough to avoid likely only one effect (or more if they all happen to strike at around the same time),

 ### Make Defensive Stance slightly more balanced (2300) (IWDEE BGEE BG2EE EET)